Crypto Onboarding: Passwordless Wallets in Practice

 By thoughtfully combining these technologies, you're not just building a wallet; you're crafting a user experience that's years ahead of the curve.
 You're setting up a secure, trustworthy, and incredibly intuitive way for users to engage with the decentralized web.

-With these foundational concepts in place, you’re well-prepared to tackle the code and bring your passwordless wallet to life.
-Let's get building!
+With these foundational concepts in place, you're well-prepared to tackle the code and bring your passwordless wallet to life.
+Let's get building.

-Setting Up WebAuthn Authentication
+Setting up WebAuthn authentication

 The journey begins by creating a WebAuthn credential that will serve as the primary authentication method for your smart account.
 This credential is tied to your device and protected by biometric authentication or a PIN.